 - Creating a professional connection with their client to better understand their depression

 - Serving as a verbal and emotional outlet for those burdened by this mood disorder

-- Using talk and behavioral therapy to implement coping strategies for clients
+- Using depression therapy methods such as talk and behavioral therapy to implement coping strategies for clients

-- Medical doctors who are licensed to conduct therapy sessions
+- Medical professionals who are licensed to both prescribe medication and conduct depression therapy sessions

 - Often a better option for those with more severe cases of depression